awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 **Note**
 In the rule settings, custom attributes require the `custom:` prefix to distinguish them from standard attributes\.

 Rules are evaluated in order, and the IAM role for the first matching rule is used, unless `CustomRoleArn` is specified to override the order\.
-For more information about user attributes in Amazon Cognito user pools, see [Configuring User Pool Attributes](user-pool-settings-attributes.md)\.
+For more information about user attributes in Amazon Cognito user pools, see [User pool attributes](user-pool-settings-attributes.md)\.

 You can set multiple rules for an authentication provider in the identity pool \(federated identities\) console\.
 Rules are applied in order\.
 You can drag the rules to change their order\.
 The first matching rule takes precedence\.
 If the match type is `NotEqual` and the claim doesn't exist, the rule is not evaluated\.
 If no rules match, the **Role resolution** setting is applied to either **Use default Authenticated role** or **DENY**\.